 - Sports – repping the Seattle Seahawks all the way!

-- Self-promotion – again, not a ton of this!
+- Self-promotion – again, not a ton of this, just the right amount.

 #3.
 Lauren Waller

 - Calls to action!
-Lauren uses awesome images to help her fans find her across all social media platforms.
+Lauren uses vibrant images to help her fans find her across all social media platforms.

 - Live performances – yep, I want to be there.
 Don’t you?